ColterHochstetler/DM_GPT/README.md

 - 🎤 **Speech recognition** powered by OpenAI Whisper.
 - ✉ **Share** your favorite chat sessions online using public share URLs.
 - 📋 Easily **copy-and-paste** ChatGPT messages.
-- ✏️ Edit your messages
-- 🔁 Regenerate ChatGPT messages
 - 🖼 **Full markdown support** including code, tables, and math.
-- 🫰 Pay for only what you use with the ChatGPT API.

 ## Bring your own API keys